 Hit and Run Statistics

-Statistics from the Nevada Department of Public Safety and Highway Patrol (NHP) released earlier this year shed insight on the rise of Hit and Run accidents within Las Vegas, Nevada.
+Statistics from the Nevada Department of Public Safety and Highway Patrol (NHP) shed insight on the rise of Hit and Run accidents within Las Vegas, Nevada.
 According to the Nevada Department of Public Safety and Transportation, overall traffic accidents resulting in deaths in 2015 increased by nearly 10 percent from the previous year for a total of 321 fatalities.
 To no surprise, this increase nearly doubled for Clark County at a soaring 18.9 percent (207 fatalities).
 Of the thousands of hit and run cases reported there were over 700 reported fatal hit and run instances in 2015 (including auto-pedestrian cases).

 Though drunken driving fatalities in the Clark County area dropped by nearly 20 percent, studies found that drugs and alcohol are to blame for an overwhelming amount of automobile incidents involving a fleeing party.